Methodology

 Where AI is in the loop — and where it isn't.

+Hard rule on every AI surface: answer only from the source.
+No speculation, no invented numbers, no investment advice.
 Every AI-touched surface is labeled in the UI.
 No user personal data is sent to AI providers — see the privacy policy.

 Corrections